MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 Here are answers to common questions about using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].

-## Is Dynamics 365 Layout being retired?
+## Is Dynamics 365 Layout being discontinued as a separate application?

-Yes, for more information, see [Announcing the transition of Dynamics 365 Layout](https://aka.ms/LayoutTransition).
+Yes.
+For more information, see [Announcing the transition of Dynamics 365 Layout](https://aka.ms/LayoutTransition).

 ## How can I tell which version I'm using?